jfima/amanu/README.md

-# Amanu: The AI Amanuensis
+# Amanu: The Digital Amanuensis

-**Amanu** is an intelligent audio processing engine designed to turn **any media file** into **any content format**.

-It's not just a transcriber; it's an autonomous agent that listens, understands, and reconstructs your voice notes into structured, professional documents—whether that's a blog post, a video script, or a polished meeting summary.
+**Amanu** (short for Amanuensis) is your trusted AI scribe.
+It automatically processes voice media files (MP3, WAV, MP4) into structured, clean markdown transcripts using Google Gemini.

+In the spirit of the great amanuenses of history, it sits ready to capture your spoken words and commit them to the page.
+But unlike its human predecessors, this scribe never tires, never misses a word, and types at the speed of light.

+Feed it your voice notes, interviews, or ramblings, and watch as it weaves them into structured, clean, and beautifully formatted documents.

 ![Andrew Taylor Still with his amanuensis, Annie Morris, who is at a typewriter](./amanuensis.png)

 *Andrew Taylor Still, founder of osteopathy, with his amanuensis Annie Morris at the typewriter.
-A fitting metaphor for this tool: you speak, it crafts.*
+A fitting metaphor: you speak, it crafts.*

 ## 🧠 How It Works